DMcAdams/Event-Sim/readme.md

         int currentTime

       Description:
       This function simulates the CPU.
-When the cpu recieves a job a random wait time between CPU_MIN and CPU_MAX is calculated by randNumber(), the CPU's status is set to RUNNING, and a job started message is sent to output().
+When the cpu receives a job a random wait time between CPU_MIN and CPU_MAX is calculated by randNumber(), the CPU's status is set to RUNNING, and a job started message is sent to output().
         Until the wait time is reached, the function will do nothing.